CrunchyHotDogs/BatGen/README.md

 # BatGen
 ## BatGen (FOR VIDEOS).
 A small website that generates batch files based on options the user chooses.
 Currently only supports .mkv.
-### A working example can be found at this address. (http://batgen-batgen.193b.starter-ca-central-1.openshiftapps.com)
+### A working version can be found at this address. (http://batgen-batgen.193b.starter-ca-central-1.openshiftapps.com)

 I was getting annoyed at having to create a new batch file for every series I would want to re-tag, so I decided to create BatGen.